-Brief introduction to extraction of aluminium; Aluminium and its alloys; physical. chemical and mechanical properties, classifications, heat treatable and non-heat-treatable types - structural features corrosion behaviour; cladding and other methods of corrosion protection.
+Aluminium and its alloys; physical, chemical and mechanical properties, classifications, heat treatable and non-heat-treatable types - structural features corrosion behaviour; cladding and other methods of corrosion protection.

-Brief introduction to extraction of titanium; Titanium and its alloys; physical, chemical and mechanical properties of titanium, effect of other elements on its properties, types of titanium alloys, microstructural features, properties and applications.
+Titanium and its alloys; physical, chemical and mechanical properties of titanium, effect of other elements on its properties, types of titanium alloys, microstructural features, properties and applications.

-Brief introduction to extraction of magnesium; Magnesium and its alloys; structure, properties and applications of magnesium and some its alloys; metallurgy of magnesium castings; Brief introduction to extraction of copper; copper and its alloys, electrical conductivity as influenced by other elements, alloys for high conductivity.
+Magnesium and its alloys; structure, properties and applications of magnesium and some its alloys; metallurgy of magnesium castings; Copper and its alloys, electrical conductivity as influenced by other elements, alloys for high conductivity.